statisticalbiotechnology/dsbook/dsbook/unsupervised/pca.md

 ## Principal Components

 PCA aims to identify the directions, or **principal components**, in the data that describe the most variance.
-These directions are essentially the new axes into which the original data is projected, and they help us gain insight into the underlying structure and patterns.
+These directions are essentially the new axes into which the original data is [projected](https://en.wikipedia.org/wiki/Projection_(linear_algebra)), and they help us gain insight into the underlying structure and patterns.
 The principal components are ordered such that the first principal component describes the largest possible variance, while each subsequent component describes as much of the remaining variance as possible, subject to being orthogonal to the preceding components.

-One interesting property of principal components is that the components generated from a data matrix $X$ are equivalent to the projections of the princi§pal components derived from the transposed matrix $X^T$.
-This means that we can often examine **principal component pairs**, which are generated from both rows and columns of the matrix.
-Each pair of principal components minimizes the squared sum of residuals, providing an optimal lower-dimensional representation of the data.
+An interesting property of PCA is that the principal components derived from a data matrix $ X $ are equivalent to the projections of the principal components derived from the transposed matrix $ X^T $.
+In our example, the gene-specific effects ($u$) and the sample-specific effects ($v$) can be thought of as such **principal component pairs**.
+Each pair of principal components, derived from both rows and columns of the matrix, helps to minimize the squared sum of residuals, providing an optimal lower-dimensional representation of the data.
+This means that the decomposition we see with $u$ and $v$ is similar to what PCA aims to achieve: capturing the most significant variation in the data through paired components.

 ## Dimensionality Reduction and Explained Variance